 First, let’s talk antifreeze.
 This is not the same product used in a car’s radiator—that is highly toxic.
 You must use a non-toxic product made specifically for RVs.

-• Water Heater Bypass Kit: If your rig doesn’t already have one, this is a must-have.
-Without it, you’ll waste gallons of antifreeze filling your 6-to-10-gallon water heater tank, which is completely unnecessary.
+- Water Heater Bypass Kit: If your rig doesn’t already have one, this is a must-have to avoid filling the tank with antifreeze.
+See Bypass Kits.

 Key Tools for the Job

-A water pump converter kit (or a simple siphon hose) is a lifesaver.
-It allows your RV’s water pump to draw antifreeze straight from the jug.
-The alternative is to blow out the lines with compressed air first.
-For that, you’ll need an air compressor and a blowout plug that screws into your city water connection.
+A water pump converter kit (or simple siphon hose) lets your RV pump draw antifreeze straight from the jug.
+Alternatively, blow out lines with compressed air using a blowout plug on the city water inlet.

 Prepping Your Tanks and Parking